purpleidea/flabbergast/flabbergast-manual.md

     d : "Hi" As Int # Error
     e : 3.5 To Int # Yields 3

-On to tuples, the core data structure of the language.
-Tuples are arranged in a hierarchy: one tuple nested inside another, this is called _containment_.
-Attributes in containing tuples are available to contained tuples:
+On to frames, the core data structure of the language.
+Frames are arranged in a hierarchy: one frame nested inside another, this is called _containment_.
+Attributes in containing frames are available to contained frames:

     a : 5
     b : {